OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Consumer/README.md

-﻿# Demo/Test WPF Custom Dialog Templates
+﻿# Demo/Test WPF Custom Dialog Models

-This project is a WPF application template to test or demonstrate the consumption of dialogs based on the OSNW WPF Custom Dialog Templates.
-It includes an embedded duplicate of the example dialog used in the templates.
+This project is a WPF application model to test or demonstrate the consumption of dialogs based on the OSNW WPF Custom Dialog Models.
+It includes an embedded duplicate of the example dialog used in the models.

 The parent collection can be found at [OSNW-WPF-Custom-Dialog-Models](https://github.com/OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models).